 Egyptian authorities continue to restrict freedom of assembly, torture detainees and try civilians in military courts, highlighting the urgent need for reform, Amnesty International said Thursday.

-In a report released about human rights abuses during and after the Egyptian uprising that pushed President Hosni Mubarak from power on Feb.
+In a report about human rights abuses during and after the Egyptian uprising that pushed President Hosni Mubarak from power on Feb.
 11, the London-based rights group called on Egyptian authorities to overhaul the country's security forces to ensure accountability and prevent future violations.

 Such practices were among the reasons Egyptians took to the streets at the uprising's start on Jan.
 25, the 123-page report said.
 It examined the ways the Mubarak government sought to stop the protests, first by disrupting communications networks and promising reforms, then through intimidation and violence.